 This recipe is very adaptable.
 I’ve included some additions on the bottom to play with depending upon your preferences.
 Whole grain rice puffs are a recent favorite discovery.
 Dried fruit is added for extra sweetness but you can leave out if you are sensitive to sugar.
 If leaving out, increase liquid sweetener to 1/2 cup.

 For a twist and because my cherries were dry, I plumped them up by soaking with sweet aged balsamic vinegar.
-I drained them before adding into the granola.
+I drained before adding into the granola.
 The balsamic vinegar created just the right amount of tang to the cherries.
 This granola makes a big batch.
 Eat half now and freeze the rest to enjoy later ❤️

 Cocoa Buckwheat Granola

-Free from: Tree Nuts, Peanut, Sesame, Dairy, Soy.
-Gluten & Egg free option ( *See Notes)
+Free from: Tree Nuts, Peanut, Egg, Sesame, Dairy, Soy.
+Gluten free option ( *See Notes)

 Serving Size: Makes about 8 cups